Kunstmaan/hyperledger-fabric-kuma-token-example/chaincode/README.md

 The chaincodes are generated using the [Hyperledger Fabric chaincode dev setup](https://github.com/Kunstmaan/hyperledger-fabric-chaincode-dev-setup) and make use of the [Hyperledger Fabric Node chaincode utils](https://github.com/Kunstmaan/hyperledger-fabric-node-chaincode-utils).

+If you'd like to see what the stub argument of the chaincode can be used for, here is the link to the official documentation of [hyperledger fabric shim](https://fabric-shim.github.io/fabric-shim.ChaincodeStub.html):

 You can start the blockchain in devmode by executing `npm run start`.
 This will use the [generated network configuration](./../network).